SlyJose/Hacking-Notes/Hacking-Vault/Ghidra Artifact Analysis.md

 ![[bad-code.png]]

-5) Search in artifact kit files for similar loops:
+5) Using a code framework like VSCode, search in artifact kit files for similar loops:

 ![[vscode-search.png]]